metal-stack/docs/docs/src/general/flavors-of-metal-stack.md

 Regardless which flavor of metal-stack you use, it is always possible to manually provision machines, networks and ip addresses.
 This is the most basic way of using metal-stack and is very similar to how traditional bare metal infrastructures are managed.

+Using plain metal-stack without additional layer was not a focus in the past.
+Therefore firewall and role management might be premature.
+These will be addressed by [MEP-4](../developers/proposals/MEP4/index.md) and [MEP-16](../developers/proposals/MEP16/index.md) in the future.

 ## Gardener

 We recommend using metal-stack with our [Gardener integration](../concepts/kubernetes/gardener.md), which allows to manage Kubernetes clusters at scale.
 This integration is battle proof, well documented, used by many organizations in production and build on top of the open-source project [Gardener](https://gardener.cloud/).